 Even though the new shims are stamped with their thickness, it’s always a good idea to re-measure, just to be sure.

 Pulling and dropping in the shims is easily done with a telescopic magnet tool, so if you don’t have one, it’s $15 well spent and they can be found at pretty much any hardware store.

 Once the new shims are in and everything is torqued back to spec, you should re-measure the tolerances to make sure your calculations were correct before putting the valve cover back on.
 Upon firing the bike back up, it should start easily and idle smoothly.
 Once those two criteria are met, take it for a ride and enjoy the fruits of your labor.

 Oil Change: The last mechanical step to getting the bike into top shape was to change the oil.
 In this case, full synthetic Motul 7100 is the fluid of choice in the 15W50 variety.
-The oil change procedure is fairly simple on the EXC range but does require the removal of the bash plate (for those who run one).
+The oil change procedure is fairly simple on the EXC range (see our motorcycle oil change guide here) but does require the removal of the bash plate (for those who run one).
 Oil capacity is 1.5L so a 5L jug should be good for at least 3 oil changes.
 Oil filter options include KTM part #77038005044 or the K&N-655 (among others).